Accelerate your Search Beyond Google to find US Government Information?

 - WorldWideScience.org – 1,287 top results returned from 65,671 found in all sources.

 As you can see, Google Scholar for US Gov search found 981 documents while regular Google for US Gov returned only 87 documents!
 These Google and Google Scholar results documents are found mostly on Dept of Energy and NASA websites that Google apparently does index parts of these sites.
 Note, the US DoE Energy.gov site returns 32,389 results.
-The DoE federated search site – WorldWideScinece.org – includes the DoE, NASA, and many other US and Foreign Government scientific search sites.
+The DoE federated search site – WorldWideScinece.org – includes the DoE, NASA, and many other US plus over a hundred Foreign Government scientific search sites.

 The Energy.gov results just highlight our point!
 Energy.gov is a Dept. of Energy Federated site that returned 35 times as many documents as Google Scholar.
 WorldWideScience.org is a newer, Dept. of Energy managed, federated search engine that ranked the top 1,287 documents out of 65,671 documents from 106 global databases containing these five keywords.